chrisant996/clink/docs/clink.md

 The [clink-completions](https://github.com/vladimir-kotikov/clink-completions) collection of scripts has a bunch of argument matchers and completion generators for things like git, mercurial, npm, and more.

-### cmder-powerline-prompt
+### clink-flex-prompt

-The [cmder-powerline-prompt](https://github.com/chrisant996/cmder-powerline-prompt) collection of scripts provides a Powerline-like prompt for Clink.
-It's extensible so you can add your own segments, and some configuration of built-in segments is also available.
+The [clink-flex-prompt](https://github.com/chrisant996/clink-flex-prompt) script is similar to the zsh powerlevel10k theme.
+It gives Clink a very customizable prompt, with many style options.
+It's also extensible so you can add your own segments.

 ### oh-my-posh